 We offer unique courses that explore business and technology, as well as other topics, through an in-depth and hands-on approach.
 Our world-class professors and course options enhance your academic experience and provide you with new perspectives each day in class.

-You take 15 credits per semester, and all courses are worth 3 credits unless otherwise specified.
-Choose five courses per semester; all courses at IES Abroad are offered both fall and spring semesters unless otherwise noted.
+You take 15-19 credits per semester, and all courses are worth 3 credits unless otherwise specified.
+Choose five to six courses per semester; all courses at IES Abroad are offered both fall and spring semesters unless otherwise noted.

-You will be required to select and enrolle in a minimum of 2 courses from the core set of Entrepreneuship & Technology courses offered.
+You will be required to select and enroll in a minimum of 2 courses from the core set of Entrepreneuship & Technology courses offered.

 Craft your own academic experience by selecting from the following required and optional program components: